Save over 50% on costs by outsourcing your call center services to Mexico

 A call center agent in Mexico makes an average of MX$54 per hour, which amounts to about MX$113,400 per year.
 In US dollars, this comes out to a salary of about $5,600.
 The specific amount may vary depending on the level of experience of individual call center agents, but in general, the US dollar will go far in Mexico.

-With a much lower labor cost involved when outsourcing to Mexico, US companies can expect to pay about 50% less than they would if they were to keep their call centers in-house.
+Due to these significantly reduced labor costs, US companies can expect to achieve a cost savings of roughly 50% over keeping their call centers in-house.
 Businesses find this to be an especially reasonable price considering they have access to skilled, bilingual agents familiar with the US culture.

 Call centers in Mexico offer excellent results at a reduced rate.
 The overhead expenses and agents’ rates are up to 50% lower than what you’ll find in the US.
 Besides that, Mexico's bilingual workforce is the largest in Latin America.